bhavishyaverma450/openmrs-module-bedmanagement/README.md

 ## Overview

-The Bed Management module provices backend services and REST APIs to manage hospital beds, wards, and patient bed assignments.
+The Bed Management module provides backend services and REST APIs to manage hospital beds, wards, and patient bed assignments.
-It is commonly user in inpatient(IPD) workflows to track bed availability and patient occupancy.
+It is commonly used in inpatient (IPD) workflows to track bed availability and patient occupancy.

 ## Prerequisites
 - Java 8 or Java 11